UBC research associates can access professional development funds to support career growth at the university.

 How to submit your claim

-Your claim will also be reviewed by a PD Fund Expense Partner within 15 business days, however the processing time may take longer if you submit an incomplete claim or if information is missing.
+Your claim will be normally be reviewed by a PD Fund Expense Partner within 5 business days, however the review time may take longer during peak claim periods or if you submit an incomplete claim.
 You will receive the claim back if the PD Fund Expense Partner requires additional information or if your claim is ineligible for reimbursement.

 About your reimbursement